Givonna Joseph at The Whitney Plantation

 statues of child slaves (each with their own

-will impact us forever!
+real story) will impact us forever!
+Our

-performance was w
+performance was wonderfully received, but

-onderfully received, but
+performance was wonderfully received, but

 the honor was truly ours!!